neutrino-cern/neutrino-cern.github.io/docs/Computing/LXPLUS.md

 ## Setting up Passwordless Access

 #### Linux and MacOS
 We can edit the `ssh` config located in `/home/username/.ssh/config`.
-Insert the following into the file by replacing `username` with your CERN username and `vm` with the host that we are trying to connect to.
+Insert the following into the file by replacing `username` with your CERN username and `vm` with the host that we are trying to connect to (for instance `lxplus`).
 This configuration allows us to set up a jump connection using the `lxtunnel` host if we are not on the CERN network, for example, if we are working remotely.

 ```
 Host vm